James4Ever0/pyjom2/README.md

 Most importantly, we aim to better assist human creators, for better prototyping, more confident trial-and-errors and researching with solid proofs, so machines can be more useful than ever, eventually integrated into the core of our content automation system.

+## TODO

+- Collect all viewed and favorited videos, scrape text, links
+- Build a scraper focus on network security, robotics and computer agents

 ## Star History

 <img src="https://api.star-history.com/svg?repos=james4ever0/pyjom2&Timeline" style="filter: invert(100%);"></img>